 Personalize your email

 Never begin your email with “to whom it may concern” or something similar.
 Instead, show how much you care about them by addressing them by name and personalizing your email to address their main pain points.

 If they think that you took the time to look them up and write to them, they may choose to do the same by replying.

-By following up, you make sure you’ll reach your recipients and meet with as many potential leads as you can.
+By following up, you ensure you’ll reach your recipients and schedule a meeting with as many potential leads as possible.

 Writing letters is an art form.
 This hasn’t changed just because we now send them electronically.

-With UpLead you can get not only your lead’s emails, but you can also get all the information you need to personalize your meeting requests.
+With UpLead, you can get your lead’s emails and all the information you need to personalize your meeting requests.

 Try UpLead for free today.